 Do I need a PhD to become a CPA?

-In general, CPA requirements are fulfilled by a master’s degree, and a PhD is not required to become a CPA.
-Through pursuing a PhD, students may complete the necessary educational requirements to sit for the CPA examination.
+In general, CPA requirements can be fulfilled by a master’s degree or with a bachelor’s degree in accounting along with additional accounting coursework or an accounting certificate.
+A PhD is not required to become a CPA in any state, though it may satisfy CPA state educational requirements.
 However, it should be noted that most PhD program curricula do not focus on preparing students for the CPA certification, but instead focus on a student’s research dissertation.

 A doctoral accounting degree is most commonly sought by those interested in doing research in the accounting field.
 Graduates may go on to work as professors, researchers, or consultants.